blinkatl/CSC-131-Project/README.md

 Frontend: code belongs in /src folder, logos/pictures go in /public or /src/assets folder accordingly.

-Backend: code goes in /controllers and /routes. database files go in /database (i didnt make all files needed yet)
+Backend: code goes in /controllers and /routes. database files go in /database (i didnt make all database files needed yet)

 DONT FORGET TO BRANCH